Reading and Writing Miscellany

 One of the many benefits of eBooks, other than being cheaper than paper books, is that they're highly accessible to many readers worldwide.
 This is why many writers have been looking into eBook publishing options for their work.

 Indulge in fantastic tales of sword, sorcery, and alchemy today by joining thousands of readers like yourself who can't get enough of Scott Marlowe's "intense" storytelling and "skillfully written" adventures.
-You'll get two free stories, The Hall of Riddles and The Assassin's Dilemma, just for signing up.
+You'll get two free stories, The Hall of Riddles and The Assassin's Dilemma, plus an original short story set in my world delivered to you each and every month.

 Comments (10) -